-K. Revision of this Policy
+Revision of this Policy

-This Policy and procedures supersede any previous policy(ies) addressing harassment, sexual misconduct, discrimination, and/or retaliation and will be reviewed and updated annually by the Title IX Coordinator.
-The College reserves the right to make changes to this document as necessary, and once those changes are posted online, they are in effect.
+This Policy and the Procedures supersede any previous policy or policies addressing harassment, sexual misconduct, discrimination, and/or retaliation and will be reviewed and updated annually by the Title IX Coordinator.
+The College reserves the right to make changes to this document as necessary at any time and for any reason whatsoever in its sole and unilateral discretion, and once any such changes or modifications are published to the campus community, they shall be deemed to be in effect.
+Neither this Policy nor its accompanying Procedures shall be deemed to constitute a contract or give rise to any enforceable contractual obligation for any purpose whatsoever.

 During the resolution process, the Title IX Coordinator may make minor modifications to procedures that do not materially jeopardize the fairness owed to any party, such as to accommodate summer schedules.
-The Title IX Coordinator may also vary procedures materially with notice (on the institutional website, with the appropriate effective date identified) upon determining that changes to law or regulation require policy or procedural alterations not reflected in this Policy and procedures.
+The Title IX Coordinator may also vary procedures materially with notice (on the institutional website, with the appropriate effective date identified) upon determining that changes to law, regulation, guidance and/or best and promising practice require policy or procedural alterations not reflected in this Policy and its related procedures.

-If government laws or regulations change - or court decisions alter - the requirements in a way that impacts this document, this document will be construed to comply with the most recent government regulations or holdings.
+If laws or regulations change - or court decisions alter - the requirements in a way that impacts this document, this document will be construed to comply with the most recent applicable law, regulations, guidance, or holdings.